randyrossi/vicii-kawari/README.md

 See [REGISTERS.md](REGISTERS.md) for a description of the lock jumpers.

 By default, flash operations are disabled.
-This means you must physically remove jumper on Pin 1 to allow the flash utility to work.
+This means you must physically remove the jumper on Pin 1 to allow the flash utility to work.
 (It is recommended you put the jumper back after you've flashed the device.)

-Also by default, persistence (extended register changes surviving between reboots) is enabled.
-Once you've set your preferred color scheme or other preferences with the config apps, you can place a jumper on Pin 2 to prevent any program changing them without your knowledge/permission.
+Also by default, persistence (extended register changes persisting between reboots) is enabled.
+Once you've set your preferred color scheme or other preferences with the config apps, you can remove the jumper on Pin 2 to prevent any program changing them without your knowledge/permission.
 Programs will still be able to change colors, for example.
 But they won't be able to save them.

-Access to extensions registers (access to extended features) are enabled by default.
-If you want your VIC-II Kawari to function as a regular 6567/6569 and be undetectable to any program (including Kawari config apps) then removing the extension lock jumper will do that.
+Access to extension registers (extended features) are enabled by default.
+If you want your VIC-II Kawari to function as a regular 6567/6569 and be undetectable to any program (including Kawari config apps) then removing the extension lock jumper on Pin 3 will do that.
 (NOTE: That includes being able to software switch the video standard.
 However, a hardware switch will still work.)

 Without the lock jumpers, here are some ways a misbehaving program can make it look like your VIC-II Kawari has died:

-A program can:

-1. erase the flash memory making the device un-bootable
+1. erase the flash memory making the device un-bootable (must be restored via JTAG)
-2. change all colors to black and save them, making it look like a black screen fault
+2. change all colors to black and save them, making it look like a black screen fault (restored by shorting CFG jumper pad)
-3. change the hires modes to a resolution incompatible with your monitor, again making it look like a black screen fault
+3. change the hires modes to a resolution incompatible with your monitor, again making it look like a black screen fault (restored by shorting CFG jumper pad)